Jinja2 for Python Apps: Architecting Scalable Transactional Email Systems

 Debugging Protocol: Queue & Rendering Bottlenecks

-- Monitor AST Compilation: Use
+- Monitor AST Caching: Jinja2's

 Provider Configuration: Postmark & Mailgun